A Quick Note & EXCERPT: “I Can’t Say That… Can I?” August 30, 2025

 — quoted from the special concurrence opinion for Beck v.
 State, 396 So.
 2d 645 (1980) by Alabama Supreme Court Justice Oscar W. Adams

-Maybe if Oscar William Adams, Jr. been someone else’s son and experienced Birmingham in the mid-20th century through someone else’s, he would have made different decisions.
-We’ll never know.
+We can never know what dreams he would have had and decisions he would have made if Oscar William Adams, Jr. had been someone else’s son and/or had experienced Birmingham in the mid-20th century through someone else’s circumstances.
 What we do know is that after he graduated from high school, Mr. Adams, Jr. attended two historically Black colleges and universities (HBCUs): Talladega College, Alabama’s oldest private HBCU, where he earned a degree in philosophy (1944) and Howard University, where he earned a law degree (1947).
 We also know that he came back to Alabama to practice.

-Mr. Adams, Jr. was admitted to the Alabama State Bar soon after he graduated and opened up his own private practice, where he specialized in civil rights cases.
+Soon after he graduated, Mr. Adams, Jr. was admitted to the Alabama State Bar and opened up his own private practice, where he specialized in civil rights cases.
 He worked very closely with the Reverend Fred Shuttlesworth, founder of the Alabama Christian Movement for Human Rights (ACMHR) and co-founder of the Southern Christian Leadership Conference (SCLC), which was instrumental in organizing the Selma-to-Montgomery marches in 1965.
 He became the first African American member of Birmingham Bar Association (1966) and, in 1967, he and Harvey Burg co-founded the first integrated law firm in Alabama.
-Two years later, in 1969, he and James Baker, an Ivy League lawyer from Philadelphia, founded Birmingham’s first African American law firm.
-The firm became known as Adams, Baker & Clemon, the original partners were joined by U.W.
+Two years later, in 1969, he co-founded Birmingham’s first African American law firm with James Baker, an Ivy League lawyer from Philadelphia.
+The firm became known as Adams, Baker & Clemon, when the original partners were joined by U.W.
 Clemon, who would become a lot of notable firsts (including Alabama’s first African American federal judge).

 “In the early seventies, blacks argued for bifurcated jury trials, and this Court today has mandated such for the State of Alabama.
 In the seventies, blacks asked that sentences for rape and other offenses be not discriminatorily and freakishly imposed.”